TNA Lockdown (2013): Aftermath

 After turning villainous and revealing himself as the President of the Aces & Eights following his inaugural TNA World Heavyweight Championship victory over defending champion Jeff Hardy, Bully Ray touted his acts of deception which he revealed to be a trick the whole time and a way to earn the trust of Sting, Brooke Hogan and Hulk Hogan in order to get in line for a chance to capture the world title.
 A series of videos were later aired featuring Bully Ray explaining the nine month con.
 Aces & Eights also heightened their domination, prompting TNA General Manager Hulk Hogan, to rally TNA roster members to fight for the company.

 TNA World Tag Team Champions Bobby Roode and Austin Aries continued their feud with Chavo Guerrero and Hernandez for the titles.
 Guerrero and Hernandez unrelentingly pursued the belts, winning them back in a two out of three falls match on the April 11 edition of Impact Wrestling.
 When Gunner and James Storm won the titles in a three-way elimination tag team match at Slammiversary, the feud effectively ended.

-Following Lockdown, The know-named Rob Terry won a second singles match against Robbie E. On the May 2 edition of Impact Wrestling, Robbie E later sought help from Jessie Godderz and Joey Ryan, and all three went on to lose a Handicap match to Terry.
+Following Lockdown, The now-named Rob Terry won a second singles match against Robbie E. On the May 2 edition of Impact Wrestling, Robbie E later sought help from Jessie Godderz and Joey Ryan, and all three went on to lose a Handicap match to Terry.

 Due to violating her probation as Knockouts referee, TNA Knockouts Executive Brooke Hogan, fired Terrell as a referee and reinstated her as an active wrestler, allowing her to feud with Kim.
 The feud proceeded to brew and at Slammiversary, Terrell defeated Kim in a highly acclaimed Last Knockout Standing match.

 Velvet Sky's next challenger for the Knockouts Championship was Mickie James, who became #1 Contender by defeating Brooke Tessmacher on April 18.
 Sky defeated James on the following week's edition of Impact Wrestling to retain the title; despite James targeting Velvet's injured knee.
 Sky lost the Knockouts title to James on the May 23 edition of Impact Wrestling after James delivered a chopblock to Velvet's bad knee followed by a DDT.
 On the June 13 edition of Impact Wrestling, James turned villainous by attacking Velvet after she requested a rematch.
 On the June 27 edition of Impact Wrestling, the evil James defeated Sky in a title rematch to end their feud.

 New rules were implemented for the X Division, where every match from that point on, would be a three-way match and all participants in the X Division matches were then required to be 230 pounds or under.
 In addition, the losing opponent in the three-way matches meant that they would be pushed to the back of the line of the X Division ranking.